jrlmx/sourdough/README.md

-# An Opinionated Starter Kit for Laravel/Livewire with Folio, Volt, and Flux UI
+# An Opinionated Starter Kit? for Laravel/Livewire with Folio, Volt, and Flux UI

-Yes, it’s written in Go.
+Yes, it’s written in Go... well, the "installer" is...

 ## Overview